STATE PARTNERSHIP AGREEMENTS: Eligibility

 • The 1 to 1 cost share/match must come from state government funds that are directly controlled and appropriated by the state and directly managed by the state agency.

-• Use Partnership Agreement funds to supplement and not supplant non-federal funds.
+• Use Partnership Agreement grant funds to supplement and not supplant non-federal funds.
 (Non-federal funds cannot be replaced with federal funds with the intention or effect of reducing State financial support for the state arts agency.)

 Planning, Programming, and Evaluation